(1849-1906) – Principal of Somerville 1889-1906Learn More

 Born in Edinburgh, Elspeth Barker came to Somerville in 1958 to study Literae Humaniores (Classics).
-Her first work after graduation was as a Latin teacher.

 Barker’s first novel O Caledonia was published in 1991 and won four awards, including the David Higham Prize and the Angel Fiction Prize.
 It was shortlisted for the Whitbread Prize.
-She is a feature writer and reviewer for the Independent on Sunday, Guardian, Sunday Times, Observer, LRB and TLS, Harpers & Queen, Scotland on Sunday, Country Living and Vogue
+She was a feature writer and reviewer for the Independent on Sunday, Guardian, Sunday Times, Observer, LRB and TLS, Harpers & Queen, Scotland on Sunday, Country Living and Vogue

 In 2012 she published Dog Days, a collection of her journalism.

 Barker taught creative writing in the UK, Europe and the US and was Visiting Professor of Fiction at Kansas University.
 She was a judge for the McKitterick and Sagittarius prizes.
 She also wrote for The Literary Review.
 She died on April 21st 2022, and her obituary was published in the Times.

 Did you know?
 In 2017, writer Ali Smith called O Caledonia ‘A sparky, funny work of genius about class, romanticism, social tradition and literary tradition.’

 Emily Penrose went to school in London before moving to Athens with her family.
 She came to Somerville in 1889 to study Literae Humaniores (Classics), learning Latin and ancient Greek from scratch.
 At the time she was studying, the first examinations in her degree (Honour Moderations) were not open to women, so Penrose moved straight on to Finals without taking any other examinations.
 In 1892 she became the first woman to achieve First class honours in the subject, although Oxford did not yet allow women to take degrees.